kevinjxsun/baxappv2/README.md

 # Baxter Calculator App
-An app I made to calculate the hours remaining including info of liters remaining anf bags remaining
+An app I made to calculate the hours remaining in the current workload including info of liters remaining anf bags remaining